English Country Dances (Beta)

 B2 1-2 In a ring-of-4, balance in and out, and…

-3-4 (As in the contra dance Petronella) …turn single right, moving into the position of the dancer on your right; immediately face neighbor on the side
+3-4 Petronella turn: Turning over right shoulder, move into the position of the dancer on your right; immediately face neighbor on the side

 5-8 Three changes of rights and lefts, starting with neighbor